Main content start

 Violence

-My dissertation is an ethnography of the Tehrik Labaik Pakistan (TLP), a new and growing anti-blasphemy movement in Pakistan led by working-class Muslim men and small-time mosque clerics.
-For its supporters, the anti-blasphemy movement is an opportunity for the ‘poor masses’ to reclaim their lost dignity and achieve glory by taking violent action against ‘blasphemers’ and their co-conspiring elites.
-Through fourteen months of ethnographic research, my dissertation explores how it becomes possible for ordinary people to link their everyday experiences of disrespect—across class, caste, gender, and sect—to the political imperative to punish the blasphemers of the prophet.
+His current project is an ethnography of the Tehrik Labaik Pakistan (TLP), an authoritarian religious movement led by working-class Muslim men that calls upon the ‘poor masses’ to reclaim their dignity and achieve recognition by taking violent action against ‘blasphemers’ and their co-conspiring elites.
+Drawing on fourteen months of ethnographic research and extensive digital media and archival analysis, his dissertation shows how it becomes possible for ordinary people to not only translate their lived experience of marginality into the deeply felt need to punish blasphemers but also how they situate the anti-blasphemy movement within the narrative of their life quest for dignity.